 The casino concessionaires, gaming promoters and other gaming concessionaires must comply with a comprehensive set of obligations aimed at curbing money laundering activities in the gaming industry.
 These obligations include:

-- customer due diligence obligations; - enhanced monitoring of play by politically exposed persons; - identification and reporting of suspicious transactions; - the obligation to refuse to carry out transactions when mandatory information is not provided; and - record-keeping obligations.
+- customer due diligence obligations; - enhanced monitoring of play by politically exposed persons; - identification and reporting of suspicious transactions; - refusing to carry out transactions when mandatory information is not provided; and - · proper record-keeping.